 Evidence of Probiotic Benefits

-The ability of probiotic interventions in the management of UTIs has long been considered and is now supported by increasing clinical evidence for a growing number of specific strains.
+The ability of probiotic interventions in the management of urinary tract health has long been considered and is now supported by increasing evidence for a growing number of specific strains.

-There is a close correlation between the loss of the normal genital microbiota, particularly Lactobacillus species, and an increased incidence of UTIs, therefore suggesting that repletion may be beneficial.
+There is a close correlation between the loss of the normal genital microbiota, particularly Lactobacillus species, and an increased incidence unhealthy urinary health, therefore suggesting that repletion may be beneficial.

-LactoCran has 19 probiotic strains, which is probably the only UTI probiotic supplement with the most number of probiotic strains, of which 11 out of 19 strains are Lactobacillus strains, the specially selected Lactobacillus strains are the reason why such a unique combination of so many Lactobacillus strains work synergistically for a specific purpose to help relieve UTI, re-populate the gastrointestinal and urinary tract area with lactobacilli.
+LactoCran has 19 probiotic strains, which is probably the only probiotic supplement with the most number of probiotic strains, of which 11 out of 19 strains are Lactobacillus strains, the specially selected Lactobacillus strains are the reason why such a unique combination of so many Lactobacillus strains work synergistically for a specific purpose to help relieve modify the vaginal flora, re-populate with lactobacilli, removing the bad bacteria and helping to improve the vaginal health.

 Lactobacilli can prevent the adherence, growth and colonization of uropathogenic bacteria.